-A virtual private cloud, also known as a VPC is a reasonable division of a cloud service provider's publicly available cloud multi tenant architecture to support private could computing usages inside of a public cloud system.
+A virtual private cloud, also known as a VPC, is a reasonable division of a cloud service provider's publicly available cloud multi-tenant architecture to support private cloud computing usages inside of a public cloud system.
 In a similar manner to the way virtual private networks offer secure data transfers over a larger global telecommunications system, a VPC offers secure data transfers between an organization and a public cloud provider so that each customer's data remains separate from every other user's information in both transition of data and inside the cloud's network.
 This is accomplished via the usage of security practices that call for some or even all of the following data security elements such as private IP addressing granting a unique VLAN to each customer or tunneling.
 Software as a service enables user the ability to connect and use cloud-based application over the larger internet.
 Among other usages are calendars, office tools, and of course, email.

 A VPC offers superior resource allocation than one would get from a public cloud, bringing customers a more consistent performance.
 In contrast to a public cloud, VPC cloud providers isolate and over provision each user's pool of resources, ensuring that a sudden increase in demand doesn't lessen the service's performance.
-Improved control is among the most important elements of a VPC over a more public cloud computing system.
+Improved control is among the most essential elements of a VPC over a more public cloud computing system.
 Users are capable of controlling where their data is located, allowing for hybrid cloud adoption in addition to improved security and enhancing compliance needs.

 Platform As A Service (PaaS)

-Platform as a service (also known as PaaS for short) and also called application platform as a service, is a type of cloud computer services intended to provide a way for customers to develop, run and manage apps without the difficulties of creating and maintain the type of infrastructure normally associated with developing and launching a new type of application.
+Platform as a service (also known as PaaS for short) and also called application platform as a service, is a type of cloud computer services intended to provide a way for customers to develop, run and manage apps without the difficulties of creating and maintaining the type of infrastructure generally associated with developing and launching a new kind of application.
 This service can be delivered in one of two ways.
 The first is a public cloud service from a specific provider, wherein the customer is in control of software deployment backed by minimal configuration options, while the cloud service provider creates the networks, storage, operating system, middleware, servers, database and other services needed to host a customer's application.
 Second, it can be a private service for either software or appliances inside of a firewall security system or as software used on a public infrastructure as a computing service.

-The advantages of a PaaS system is primarily the fact that it enables higher level programming with greatly decreased complexity.
+The advantages of a PaaS system is primarily the fact that it enables higher level programming with significantly decreased complexity.
 Overall development of an application using this service can be more effective since it has an inherent infrastructure, as well as making enhancement and maintenance a lot easier.
-It is quite useful for projects where more than one developer is working to create a single project involving customers, developers, and contractors who are not located within easy reach of each other.
+It is quite useful for one where more than one developer is working to create a single project involving customers, developers, and contractors who are not located within easy reach of each other.

 Public Storage And Applications

 The service known as a public cloud is a service based on a standardized cloud computer model, wherein a service provider makes specific resources, such as storage and applications, open and available to anyone over the internet.
-These services can be free, or they may be offered on a pay to use model.
+These services can be free, or they may be offered on a pay-to-use model.
 Cloud storage is a system of data storage where digital data is kept in groups known as logical pools where the physical storage is created out of multiple servers often at different locations, and the physical environment where the servers are located is owned and managed by the hosting company.

 Rather than storing information on a single computer's hard drive or another local storage device such as a portable hard drive or burned DVD, the user saves the data to a remote database.
 The internet provides all the connection one needs to connect a computer to a database.
 Even on the most superficial level, cloud storage has advantages over more tradition data storage systems.